Where Do High-Nets Keep Their Money?

 A recent study identifies that high-nets keep a growing portion of their assets in mutual funds and exchange-traded funds (ETFs).
 Millionaires are attracted to them as a fast-track option to diversify their portfolios and adjust investment strategies to market shifts.

-In the end, mutual funds and ETFs contribute to building up an extra security layer in the portfolio to mitigate risks.
+In the end, mutual funds and ETFs contribute to building an extra security layer in portfolios to mitigate risks.

 Alternative investments

 Passion assets, collectibles, crypto, art, fine wines, rare cars, and other alternative investment assets are not a priority for high-nets.
-Just 3.29% go for them to structure family wealth.
+According to Penguin Analytics, just 3.29% go for them to structure family wealth.

 The explanation might be the following.
 As mentioned above, UHNWIs and HNWIs prefer conservative or ultra-conservative portfolio structures.
 Most of them have no exposure to alternative investments.
 They may also feel insecure about locking their fortunes in asset classes where liquidity level might seem challenging to assess in the long term.